-EDUC 618 Applications of Educational Research Prerequisite: EDUC 518 or equivalent
+EDUC 618 Applications of Educational Research

 Principles and techniques in the utilization of research methods to solve problems and answer questions in educational settings.
 This course requires completion of a major research project, along with demonstration of skills is using technology as a tool in qualitative and quantitative educational research and assessment.